 Most sector rotation strategies and funds invest exclusively in equity sectors.
-However, even defensive sectors like utilities, staples and health care can lose 15% or more during down cycles in the market.
+However, even defensive sectors like utilities, staples and health care can lose 15% or more during market down cycles.
 Accordingly, equity-only sector strategies can suffer in a bear market when all equities suffer.
 The Valarian™ Sector Strength strategy uses 13 sectors plus non-correlated assets such as treasuries and gold.
 In addition, the strategy may hold cash, and may devote a portion of the allocation to short the S&P 500.
 The Valarian™ Sector Strength strategy seeks to invest in strong performing sectors during bull markets, and protect portfolios during bear markets.
 The Valarian™ Sector Strength strategy is available as a separately managed account (“SMA”) for institutional investors, as a subadvisor to clients of investment advisors (requires trading authorization), or as signals for investment advisors who wish to retain trading control.

 Key features of the Valarian™ Sector Strength strategy: